 With hindsight, Griffith’s characterisation of film acting as a superior (or potentially superior) form can be seen for what it was — a distortion by Griffith to give his new art gravitas, so to speak, and to separate it from theater where he had not been able to make the kind of success that he now felt possible for himself with motion pictures.
 For acting, in motion pictures or for the stage, there is no one form or variation of style that remains the standard, the permanent blueprint or method.
 Changing times and cultures will simply not allow it.

-Mary Pickford, admittedly, was Griffith’s most malleable actress.
-In addition to developing traits in her performances that were unique to her own on-screen persona, it is not unreasonable to conclude that she was at least Griffith’s equal in her understanding of the techniques needed for effective film acting.
-There wasn’t, I suspect, anything new Griffith could teach her that she hadn’t already figured out by the time she left for star billing and money with the independents in early 1911.
+Intuition, coupled with resourcefulness — and, I suspect, a level of confidence bordering on fearlessness that came as she realized the position she now occupied — as a result of both talent and timing — at the forefront of a new and developing art form, allowed her to develop those techniques and to take the direction given her by a former actor who seems to have been better at recognizing act ability than he was to display it or teach it, and turn it into an effective technique for film, and to create from within herself performances that were unique to her.
+There was little if anything that Griffith could teach her about acting or film-making that she hadn’t already figured out by the time she left for star billing and money with the independents in early 1911.
 (Griffith on more than one occasion is reported to have told his actors upon their departure that there was nothing more they could learn/be taught with him — both Pickford and Sweet had similar recollections.)
 When Pickford returned to Biograph in 1912, her final period with Griffith, she would produce her strongest and most assured work to date.

 Mary Pickford was by now a star on film, if not yet the international superstar she would become within the next two years.
 Her name was still not publicized by Biograph.
 Her employers at the IMP and Majestic studios, for whom she had made 38 short films from 1911 to early 1912, had publicized their new star, and Pickford previously had been credited by name in her stage work (where, of course producer David Belasco had given the fourteen year old Gladys Smith the stage name “Mary Pickford” in the first place).
 But it was the new nickname given by her movie fans and the press, “Little Mary” that stuck, years before she became “America’s Sweetheart.”
 And the return of “Little Mary” Pickford to Biograph in the spring of 1912 caused considerable consternation among the young Biograph actresses who, in Pickford’s absence, had expected elevation in status within Griffith’s company of actors.
 All indications are that Blanche Sweet was not among those so perturbed.